 Many people take their dental health for granted — until they find that their mouth is in sudden, excruciating pain.
-A dental emergency can happen to anyone at any time, which is why our team is always ready to leap into action to help patients who are in urgent need of high-quality and compassionate care.
-If you ever find yourself facing one of these frightening situations, contact us right away, and we’ll make room in our schedule to see you as soon as possible for emergency dentistry in Colorado Springs.
+A dental emergency can happen to anyone at any time, which is why our team is always ready to leap into action and help patients who are in urgent need of high-quality and compassionate care.
+If you ever find yourself facing one of the frightening situations detailed below, contact us right away, and we’ll make room in our schedule to see you as soon as possible for emergency dentistry in Colorado Springs.

 In addition to making room in our schedule to see you, we can also give you specific guidance on how to care for your mouth until you receive treatment.
 Depending on your situation, we might advise that you:

 Treating a dental emergency can be as simple as having a patient take an antibiotic to deal with an infection or as complicated as needing to remove and replace a tooth.
 It all depends on a person’s specific situation.
 All options are more expensive than avoiding an emergency completely, of course, but if you ever require urgent care, we’ll quickly go over what you’ll be expected to pay so there isn’t an unpleasant surprise at checkout.

 If you or a loved one experiences a dental emergency, Aesthetic Dentistry by Design is here to provide quality dental care when you need it most.
 While we hope you never need urgent care for your smile, we what you to feel as prepared as possible should an emergency strike.
 For your convenience, we’ve gathered some common questions about dental emergencies below so you can learn more about how to handle them.

 We’ve outlined some of the most common and obvious dental emergencies above, but it’s not always easy to tell if you should seek urgent care or not.
 If you’re unsure if you have a dental emergency, give us a call so we can help you determine when you need to come in and how to best deal with your situation.
 Typically, if you answer yest to any of the following questions, you need dental care right away: